Zelyder/Ai_trainer/README.md

 python ai2.py
 ```

 After starting the program select a reference video (e.g. `source.mp4`) when prompted.
 The webcam feed will be compared against the reference, recommendations will be displayed on the screen and voiced via `pyttsx3`.
+Use the **Tolerance** slider in the window to adjust the acceptable angle deviation (default is 15 degrees).

 Some scripts in the repository contain additional utilities for preprocessing data (`ai.py`, `main.py`, etc.).
 Feel free to explore them for experiments.